petra-bachanova/science_day_musical_muscles/README.md

 ## Neuro SpikerBox real-time EMG to audio converter

 ### Overview
 This repository contains Python scripts for reading and processing data from a SpikerBox, a device used for recording Electromyography (EMG) data.
+Processing includes converting signals to audible sounds.

 ### Contents